What is Oklahoma Career Exposure Week?

 - Introduce people to careers in businesses and industries in Oklahoma’s driver and complementary ecosystems and critical occupations;

-- Empower Oklahoma businesses and industries in the state’s ecosystems and KEN regions to engage with educators, students, parents, and others about career opportunities;
+- Empower Oklahoma businesses and industries in the state’s ecosystems and workforce development regions to engage with educators, students, parents, and others about career opportunities;

 - Change misconceptions of Oklahoma’s demand and critical occupations and the businesses and industries in Oklahoma’s driver and complementary ecosystems;

 - Draw attention to the roles businesses and industries play in communities across the state; and

 - Underscore the economic and social significance of demand and critical occupations and businesses and industries in Oklahoma’s ecosystems.

 We are asking businesses throughout Oklahoma to partner with their local schools to provide opportunities for students to experience career options either on the business site or in the classroom.